 - Ensuring your automatic sprinkler system isn’t causing water to pool and attract mosquitoes.

-Don’t put up with mosquitoes swarming around your home.
+Don’t put up with mosquitoes swarming around your home and yard.
 If over-the-counter treatments haven’t helped keep them under control, set up an appointment with Eliminate ‘Em.